Your integrated accessibility plan is in good hands.

 - Delivery of training sessions one of which could include a keynote presentation opening where you invite others you’d like to attend the keynote.

-- Annual evergreening of training plan.
+- Annual evergreening of your training plan.

 - Review, audit, and/or usability testing of websites and electronic documents for accessibility compliance.

 - Review, audit, and/or usability testing of print materials.

 - Improve the content of style guides and other standard operating procedures regarding publishing on all channels to address sustainable accessibility.

 - Initiatives directed at instructional designers or instructors requiring in-person and/or distance education to be conducted in a way that takes accessibility into account.

 - A second-tier support retainer for accessibility issues encountered by your users.

 We’re eager to help you get started.
 Whether it’s the first day you’ve heard of accessibility or you’ve been deep in it for years, contact us for a 30-minute consultation.
 We’re eager to help you figure out how to move forward.
 Book your consult today with David or one his experts.
 Call 800-665-1809, or contact us.